-The philosophy of the nursing programs is consistent with the mission statement of the college.
-In providing high quality and dynamic nursing education, the nursing programs at Standard College espouse the belief that nursing is both an art and a science that plays an essential, interactive role between man and environment in influencing health and wellbeing of individuals, groups, and communities.
-In enacting evidence-based nursing actions that influence health and wellbeing, nursing utilizes a unique, systematic and iterative problem-solving framework known as the nursing process in obtaining, interpreting, synthesizing and applying information at various levels to influence the health and wellbeing of individuals, groups and communities.
-Standard College of Nursing utilizes the nursing process as the framework within which the various courses are delivered.
+The nursing programs at Standard College espouse the belief that nursing is both an art and a science essential in influencing health and wellbeing of individuals, groups, and communities.
+Standard College of Nursing utilizes the nursing process as the framework within which the various courses are delivered, with emphasis on evidence-based nursing practice.

 Assessment Phase: The assessment phase of the nursing process consists in the systematic and comprehensive gathering and clustering of data, which provide the logical basis for subsequent phases in the nursing process (O'Brien, 2011).
 All succeeding phases rely on the accuracy and completeness of the information generated in this phase Diagnosis Phase: Once data has been collected, it is analyzed and problems that relate to the subject of interest, be it an individual, group or community, are identified.
-To maintain professional and disciplinary independence and integrity, nursing utilizes a unique method of couching identified problems through what are referred to as nursing diagnoses, which essentially reflect an individual's, population's or communities response to actual or potential health problems
+To maintain professional and disciplinary independence and integrity, nursing utilizes the nursing diagnosis, a unique method of describing identified problems and reflecting an individual's, a population's or community's response to actual or potential health problems

 Planning Phase: The nursing problems identified in the diagnostic phase are often multifactorial and may require setting up priorities in their management and resolution.
-Setting of priorities and co-constructing specific, measurable, attainable, realistic and time-oriented goals is the domain of the planning phase of the nursing process.
+Setting of priorities and co-constructing specific, measurable, attainable, realistic and time-oriented goals is the purpose of the planning phase of the nursing process.
 Implementation Phase: This is the action phase in the nursing process.
-Nursing actions designed to influence and impact healthcare enacted during this phase.
-The actions may belong entirely to nursing or nursing may collaborate with other professionals in designing interventions that will influence and impact health.

-Evaluation Phase: This phase consists in determining whether intended goals were met and resulted from nursing or collaborative actions in the intervention phase.
-If outcomes were met, the cycle beginning with the assessment phase resumes in the hope of identifying other problems so that nursing actions can again be applied to them.
-If the outcomes were not met, the process is repeated with the goal of re-evaluating the data, diagnosis, goals, interventions and outcomes.
+Nursing actions are designed to influence and impact healthcare enacted during this phase.
+The actions may be entirely within nursing, or nursing may collaborate with other professionals in designing interventions that will influence and impact health.
+Evaluation Phase: This phase consists of determining whether intended goals were met provided in the intervention phase.
+If outcomes were met, those goals are identified as such, and the cycle begins again with a new assessment phase to identify other problems so that nursing actions can again be applied to them.
+If the outcomes were not met, the process is repeated with the goal of reevaluating the data, diagnosis, goals, interventions and outcomes.

-In providing nursing education to its students, Standard College believes that the nursing process is unique to nursing and provides a logical framework within which to practice nursing.
+In providing nursing education to its students, Standard College communicates that the nursing process is unique to nursing and provides a logical framework within which to practice nursing.
 As a result, the nursing process is a thread that runs through all nursing courses offered at Standard College.